Your online firearms specialist

 Sierra are the BulletSmiths!

+A bullet with a diameter of.323 inches can be loaded and fired in a cartridge with a groove diameter of.318 inches, however this results in dangerously high chamber pressures.
 These 8mm hunting bullets provide exceptional accuracy together with deep penetration and reliable expansion on medium and heavier game.
 The 150 grain #2400 is an excellent choice for medium game at typical 8mm Mauser velocities, but it will be too destructive when used in the 8mm Remington Magnum.